Box2D 3.1.0

 Simulation

 Rigid body simulation is the primary feature of Box2D.
 It is the most complex part of Box2D and is the part you will likely interact with the most.
-Simulation sits on top of the foundation and collision types and functions, so you should be somewhat familiar with those by now.
+Simulation sits on top of the foundation and collision layers, so you should be somewhat familiar with those by now.

 Rigid body simulation contains: